MarcinZiabek/VoiceClassifier/README.md

 But, as the earlier analysis shows, the prediction accuracy of these two methods is pretty the same.

 ![IMAGE ALT TEXT HERE](images/non-zero.png)

-This image is very interesting because shows the very big difference between the GaussianNB and KNeighbors algorithms.
-The second one is choosing less potential candidates for bigger learning set when the first one is pretty stable.

 ## Lenght of the feature vector